 Connecting with communities and stakeholders

 We understand the important role we play in the success of our communities and key stakeholders.
 The U.S. has gone through stressful times recently.
 On some days there seem to be more forces driving us apart than pulling us together.
 Wells Fargo stands for something else.
-We’re here to serve all of our customers, to help them succeed financially, to invest in our communities, and to help our economy grow stronger.
+We’re here to serve all of our customers, to help them succeed financially, to invest in our communities, and to help the economy grow stronger.

 We understand that to continue our success and meet the heightened expectations of our key stakeholders, we must excel in all types of risk management, including credit, market, liquidity, operational, information security, compliance, model, and reputational risk.